Konariih/Cosmic/README.md

 Cosmic was and continues to be by **Raizer**.
 All credits go towards him.
 This fork was from 3 weeks before he deleted the Git.
 There is nothing custom about this, this was made so I could pull request online rankings, and they were merged before it.

+Feel free to merge req If you have something. :)